agencyenterprise/ascii-only/README.md

 ## Getting Started

 The first requirement is that you **must** be a **Shopify Plus** member in order to use this script at your checkout page.
-Unfortunately Shopify only allows you to add custom scripts to checkout pages if you're a plus member, so this implementation won't work if you don't have the ability to do that.
+Shopify only allows you to add custom scripts to checkout pages if you're a plus member, so this implementation won't work if you don't have the ability to do that.
 Sorry!

 Ok, so if you're a plus member, let's get started!